PacktPublishing/Node-Cookbook-3rd-Ed/10-Building-Microservice-Systems/content.md

 #### Running Containers in the background

-If we would prefer to have some of our containers execute in the background whilst still using fuge we can do this by tweaking our fuge configuration.
+If we would prefer to have some of our containers execute in the background while still using fuge we can do this by tweaking our fuge configuration.

 For demonstration purposes, we'll copy `micro/fuge/fuge.yml` to `micro/fuge/fuge2.yml`.